 This principle advocates for bringing together all the mentioned principles above.
 When you unite all these principles, you are able to work so many groups of muscles simultaneously, your form is superb, your movements are exact and calculated, your breathing is up to par and this helps pilates achieve the mind and body connection it requires which is the reason it is a mind and body workout (2).

 Those are the eight basic principles of pilates.
-Those principles help you to know what pilates are for and how to get the most out of them.
+Those principles help you better understand pilates and how to get the most out of each pilates workout.

 How Pilates Work

 Most people think pilates are expensive and so not so many people get to try them out.
 It is actually not as expensive as people think since you can do them at the house and all you need is a mat, the internet or a DVD and you are good to go.
-Most people prefer doing them at the gym or studio because doing them with other people is fun and the fact that the gyms and studios have instructors who lead the class well hence making the exercise a little bit easier to follow.
-In this section, we shall take you through how a basic pilates looks like (5).
+Most people prefer doing them at the gym or studio because doing them with other people is fun and the fact that the gyms and studios have instructors who lead the class well, it makes the exercise a little bit easier to follow.
+In this section, we shall take you through what a basic pilates looks like (5).

 - The first thing to do is to arrive at the class.
 Once you arrive at the class, you need to pull out your gym mat and get prepared to do a series of movements.
 These movements are supposed to help you create a strong and stable core.